FlorianBaumgartner/EmbSoftLinux-Project/README.md

 ## Acknowledgements
-We'd like to thank the Fachhochschule Ostschweiz (OST) and all the professors and participants of the Embedded Linux Seminar for their continuous support.
+We'd like to thank the Ostschweizer Fachhochschule (OST) and all the professors and participants of the Embedded Linux Seminar for their continuous support.
 Special thanks to Fachhochschule Nordwestschweiz (FHNW) for providing the Swiss German transcription API.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.